-When you’re in the 24 percent tax bracket, for example, a $1,000 deduction will reduce your tax by $240.
+When you’re in the 24% tax bracket, for example, a $1,000 deduction will reduce your tax by $240.
 A $1,000 tax credit, on the other hand, will reduce your tax by $1,000, regardless of your tax bracket.
 Common tax credits include the earned income credit, the child tax credit and the premium tax credit associated with the Affordable Care Act.

-Although common deductions like the mortgage interest deduction are well-known, some deductions, like those casualty and theft losses, can be overlooked.
-High-earning taxpayers should also be aware that some deductions might be reduced; for tax year 2018, the phase-out level for the child tax credit begins at an AGI of $200,000 for single filers and $400,000 for joint filers.
+Although common deductions like the mortgage interest deduction are well-known, some deductions, like gambling losses (up to the amount of gambling winnings), can be overlooked.
+High-earning taxpayers should also be aware that some deductions might be reduced; for tax year 2019, the phase-out level for the child tax credit begins at an AGI of $200,000 for single filers and $400,000 for joint filers.

 A tax deduction is simply a legal way to lower the amount of your taxable income, which translates into a lower tax bill.
 Itemizing deductions can get complicated, and may require the use of a tax advisor, but it can pay off for many taxpayers — especially those in the higher income brackets.
 However, the truth is that a majority of taxpayers take the standard deduction, which is already at quite a high level.
 Thus, for the average taxpayer, the choice between standard and itemized deductions may not be as complicated as it seems.